laminba2003/spring-kafka/README.md

 - Partition: Messages published to a topic are spread across a Kafka cluster into several partitions.
 Each partition can be associated with a broker to allow consumers to read from a topic in parallel.
 - Offset: Offset is a pointer to the last message that Kafka has already sent to a consumer.

+## Kafka Connect

+Kafka Connect is a tool for scalable and reliable streaming data between Apache Kafka and other systems.
+It makes it simple to quickly define connectors that move large collections of data into and out of Kafka.
+Kafka Connect can ingest entire databases or collect metrics from all your application servers into Kafka topics, making the data available for stream processing with low latency.
+An export job can deliver data from Kafka topics into secondary storage and query systems or into batch systems for offline analysis.

+## Kafka Streams

+Kafka Streams is a client library for building applications and microservices, where the input and output data are stored in Kafka clusters.
+It combines the simplicity of writing and deploying standard Java and Scala applications on the client side with the benefits of Kafka's server-side cluster technology.

 ## Start the Kafka broker